“Exploring the world with two mountain bikes and a sailing yacht.”

 The secret to happiness is freedom.
 And the secret to freedom is courage.

-It is now a year since we cast off the lines for the first time in Ardfern on the west coast of Scotland.
-Twelve months and about as many countries later, we are now real “cruisers”.
-The Atlantic is behind us and we are looking forward to the Pacific next year.
+It is now over two and a half years since we cast off the lines for the first time in Ardfern on the west coast of Scotland.
+Thirty months and about as many countries later, we now feel like real “cruisers”.
+The Atlantic is behind us and half of the Pacific.

 We have learned that less is more.
 Our small home is big enough and the view through the window changes permanently.
 We manage with the electricity we produce with sun and wind and enjoy browsing shops and markets knowing we need nothing.